-In addition to setting up state-of-the-art mobile communications networks, Telekom is also continuing to pursue the expansion of the current 2G and 3G infrastructure.
-We are also updating older systems in accordance with the latest systems technology.
-By doing this, we can save a considerable amount of energy and avoid CO2 emissions.
+In addition to setting up state-of-the-art mobile communications networks, Telekom is also continuing to drive expansion of the current 2G and 3G infrastructure.
+This will enable more and more people to participate in the information and knowledge society through a fast connection.
+We are also upgrading older systems to meet state-of-art systems technology, which will improve their performance and energy efficiency.

 Customers in all of Germany's highly populated areas can also go online via UMTS (Universal mobile telecommunications system), the third generation (3G ) mobile communications technology.
-We reached our target of covering 85 percent of Germany with UMTS in late 2011.
-With the new UMTS-based protocol, High Speed Packet Access+ (HSPA+), data transmission speeds can be increased to DSL level, i.e., up to 42.2 Mbit/s.
-In line with our role as a quality leader, we will continue to expand the UMTS network in 2012 to provide quality services to our customers.
+With the UMTS-based protocol, High Speed Packet Access+ (HSPA+), data transmission speeds can be increased to DSL level, i.e., up to 42.2 Mbit/s.

 Telekom is recognized as the mobile communications quality leader in Germany.
 We continue to expand our UMTS network as part of our technology mix in order to secure this position.
 By the end of 2012, we were providing UMTS-based HSPA+ coverage to 89 percent of the German population.
 We plan to continue network expansion in 2013 as well.